 Karen Silkwood (AP Photo)

-Forty years ago today, union activist and plutonium plant worker Karen Silkwood was found dead in what police ruled a single-car accident.
+Forty years ago today on Nov.
+13, 1974, union activist and plutonium plant worker Karen Silkwood was found dead in what police ruled a single-car accident.
 But the circumstances surrounding her death have kept people guessing to this day.

-Karen Silkwood was born in 1946 and grew up in Nederland, Texas.
+Silkwood was born Feb.
+19, 1946, and grew up in Nederland, Texas.
 After attending college for a year, she married an oil worker and had three children before she abandoned her family and moved Oklahoma City.
 Her children were 5 years, 3 years and 18 months old when she left them, telling her oldest daughter Kristi that she was going out to buy some cigarettes.